2. Quick Start¶

 More details about the ANOVA analysis itself can be found in the ANOVA analysis (introduction) and The ANOVA analysis in details sections.
 The data structure can be found in the next section (Data Format and Readers).

-Similarly, for the regression analysis, one can write a script as above:
+Similarly, for the regression analysis, one can write a script as above.
+Here, we restrict the analysis to the first 4 drugs (figures are open for each drug):

-However, we could recommend to use a worflow designed for this analysis.
-In a shell, type:
+However, we would recommend to use a worflow designed for this analysis.
+If you type this command in a shell:

 gdsctools_regression -I IC50_filename -F genomic_feature_filename --method lasso -o analysis cd analysis